logo-image

 • How many death certificates do I need?

 In general, our client families usually request between 2 and 10 total copies of the death certificate.
-The first two copies are always included in our base pricing.
-In Missouri, additional copies are $10 each and in Kansas they are $15.
+The first copy is always included in our base pricing.
+In Missouri, additional copies are $11 each, while in Kansas they are $20 (with an additional $22 Certified Mailing Fee per KS order).
 Reasons for needing more certified copies include multiple life insurance policies or trust accounts, or lots of physical assets in other jurisdictions.

 Share by: